Lori10/LLM-Agent-ReAct-BabyAGI/README.md

 The BabyAGI Agent is designed to autonomously generate factual answers with references, based on research publications.
 The agent operates through three distinct LLMs (Task Creation LLM, Task Execution LLM, and Task Prioritization LLM), functioning as follows:

 0. **Task Generation**: The Task Generation LLM generates a task list needed to reach the objective or answer the original question.
 1. **Task Execution**: The agent pulls the first task from the task list.
-2. **Completion & Storage**: The Task Execution LLM uses OpenAI's API to complete the task based on the context, enriches the result, and stores it in Chroma or Weaviate.
+The Task Execution LLM uses OpenAI's API to complete the task based on the context, enriches the result, and stores it in Chroma or Weaviate.
 3. **Task Prioritization**: The Task Creation LLM updates the task list by creating new tasks and reprioritizing them based on the objective and the results of previous tasks.

 ### Key Features